 A second option in an amp modeling device that has the added benefit of running on batteries, which makes it more portable and faster to set up, is the Zoom G3/G3x.
 This is a full-blown multiFX device that makes a lot of very cool sounds in addition to basic bread-and-butter amped and acoustic harp sounds.
 The G3 sells new for $150, and the G3X, which in includes a very useful expression pedal, sells for $50 more.
 My patch set for the G3/G3X gives you 30 outstanding harmonica tones for $40.

 If you want something very simple and very focused, there are a number of single-purpose pedals that can take a clean signal and dirty it up in a harp-friendly way.
-The Boss FB-1 pedal emulates the sound of a Fender Bassman amp.
 The Lone Wolf Harp Attack pedal puts a lot of drive into the harp sound.
-The Holmes Harp Commander gets loud and adds tube harmonics.
-And the Tech 21 Blonde v2 pedal gives you a range of amped-Fender tones.
+The Tech 21 Blonde v2 pedal gives you a range of amped-Fender tones.
+The Joyo American Sound is basically a copy of the Blonde that sells for $35 as of this writing and does remarkably good emulations of a range of Fender amps.

-The price for this kind of setup starts at about $550 for a Peavey KB2 amp, Fireball or Shure mic, Digitech RP255 or Zoom G3 multiFX device, cable, and transformer.
-A version of this setup built around a Fender Mustang III v.2 modwling amp would run about $100 less, becausew the amp modeler is already built in.
-You can add another $25-50 at least if you go for the FB-1, DR-1, Tech 21 Blonde, Harp Attack, or Harp Commander, and another $100 if you want to add a delay and/or reverb to any of those.
+The price for this kind of setup starts at about $550 for a Peavey KB2 amp, Fireball V or Shure SM58 mic, Digitech RP255 or Zoom G3 multiFX device, cable, and transformer.
+A version of this setup built around a Fender Mustang III v.2 modeling amp would run about $100 less, becausew the amp modeler is already built in.
+You can add another $25-50 at least and up to $150 if you go for the one of the single-purpose pedals, and another $50-100 if you want to add a delay and/or reverb to any of those.
 (A Mustang, RP, or Zoom device is really a very economical solution as well as a great-sounding one.)
 Finally, you need to budget $20-25 for a 1/4″ guitar cable to take the sound from the amp modeler to the amp (except with the Mustang).

 When wall power is available, I tend to prefer a Digitech, because an RP has just got lots of great stuff in it in a very performance-ready package.
 If I’m playing straight-up blues or other material where the sounds have to be traditional, I use the Mustang III.